$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Applications and Numerical Experiments

 Turning towards the predictive quality of Theorem~\ref{thm:results:recovery}, we observe in Figure~\ref{fig:intro:1d:pt_frame} that our bound on the sampling rate very precisely captures the location of the phase transitions for both $\aopr$ and $\aopi$.
-While $\samplecompl{\aopr, \grtr}$ almost perfectly hits the center of transition curve (50\% success rate), $\samplecompl{\aopi, \grtr}$ is slightly more pessimistic, located at a rate of 75\% success.
-There seems to be a common pattern in all of our examples: The higher the sample complexity\footnote{The true sample compexity is numerically computed by means of the statistical dimension \cite{amelunxen2014edge}, see Appendix~\ref{subsec:implementation:ed} for details.} $\ed{\aop,\grtr}$, the more accurately it is approximated $\samplecompl{\aop,\grtr}$.
+While $\samplecompl{\aopr, \grtr}$ almost perfectly hits the center of the transition curve ($50\%$ success rate), $\samplecompl{\aopi, \grtr}$ is slightly more pessimistic, located at a rate of $75\%$ success.
+There seems to be a common pattern in all of our examples: The higher the sample complexity\footnote{The true sample complexity is numerically computed by means of the statistical dimension \cite{amelunxen2014edge}, see Appendix~\ref{subsec:implementation:ed} for details.} $\ed{\aop,\grtr}$, the more accurately it is approximated by $\samplecompl{\aop,\grtr}$.
 On the other hand, the prediction for $\aopd$ in Figure~\ref{fig:intro:1d:pt_onb} is perfect, which is due to the fact that our bound is provably tight in the orthonormal case (cf. Proposition~\ref{prop:results:scfuncsimplyfied}).
 Tabular~\ref{tab:appl:wavelets} lists a number of key quantities for all previously discussed choices of $\aop$.
-For the sake of completeness, in the last line, we have also documented the same parameters for a version of $\aopi$ with 3 scales instead of 6.
-In a nutshell, we can conclude our discussion as follows: \begin{highlight} The capacity of the analysis basis pursuit using highly redundant frames is not solely captured by (co-)sparsity.
+For the sake of completeness, in the last line, we have also documented the same parameters for a version of $\aopi$ with $3$ scales instead of $6$.

+In a nutshell, we can conclude our discussion as follows: \begin{highlight} The capacity of the analysis basis pursuit using highly redundant frames is not solely captured by \mbox{(co-)sparsity}.
 In contrast, the sampling-rate bound proposed by Theorem~\ref{thm:results:recovery} reliably states when recovery is possible and when not. \end{highlight}